Product development has always been an area of research/innovation for entrepreneurs.

 But rather than simply reacting to feedback such as warranty claims or product failures, a proactive approach is followed that allows engineers to apply analytics to operational and performance data, deriving meaningful insights to enhance product performance quickly.

-Also, continuous engineering is in vogue, as it helps in managing challenges of IOT product development, offering an enterprise capability that speeds delivery of increasingly sophisticated and connected products by helping businesses to adapt to the accelerating pace of business change.
+Also, continuous engineering is in vogue, as it helps in managing challenges of IoT App Development, offering an enterprise capability that speeds delivery of increasingly sophisticated and connected products by helping businesses to adapt to the accelerating pace of business change.

 It simplifies the complex processes for manufacturers that continuously claim dynamic requirements.